victor-stone/serialize/README.md

 Use `_bindParent` property in the nested Model to access properties of the outer object.

-Use `_modelSubtree` to describe the nesting in the outer Model.

 ````javascript
 class Artist extends Model {
   describe() {